VOLTTRON/volttron/docs/source/agent-framework/historian-agents/forwarder/forward-historian.rst

 Optional Configurations
 -----------------------

 The most common use case for a forwarder is to forward data to a remote historian.
-Due to this forward historian by default forwards the default topics a historian subscribes to - devices, analysis, log, and record.
+Therefore, forward historians' by default forward the default topics a historian subscribes to - devices, analysis, log, and record.
-Forward historian can be configured to forward any custom topic or disable forwarding devices, analysis, log and/or record topic data.
+However, a forward historian can be configured to forward any custom topic or disable forwarding devices, analysis, log and/or record topic data.
 For example

 .. code-block:: json